 If you are in need of a guide on keeping a changelog, we would recommend checking the keep a changelog website.
 They have developed a standard that is used by many open source projects around the world.

-Ingress allow users to access the add-on web interface via the Home Assistant UI.
+Ingress allows users to access the add-on web interface via the Home Assistant UI.
 Authentication is handled by Home Assistant, so neither the user nor the add-on developer will need to care about the security or port forwarding.
-Users love this feature, however it is not every time simple to implement for the add-on, can provide a seamless UX within Home Assistant and grants your add-on 2 points of security.
+Users love this feature!
+It connects your user directly to the add-on, can provide a seamless UX within Home Assistant and grants your add-on 2 points of security.

 Ingress API gateway supports the following: